ALSETLab/ALSETLab.github.io/_pages/publications.md

 Publisher’s Website: [https://2020.american.conference.modelica.org/proceedings/userpresentations/userpresentations.html](https://2020.american.conference.modelica.org/proceedings/userpresentations/userpresentations.html)

-####
+<h4></h4>

-#### 4.2    Peer Reviewed Papers which have been invited to Panels and/or Selected for Presentation in Special Sessions, Workshops and other Special Activities in Conferences
+<h4>4.2    Peer Reviewed Papers which have been invited to Panels and/or Selected for Presentation in Special Sessions, Workshops and other Special Activities in Conferences</h4>

 The papers enumerated in the table below were invited and presented in Panel and Special Paper Sessions in different international conferences.
 A complete citation for each paper is given below: